theserverlessway/website/content/aws/cli/query.md

 ### Create a new Hash with properties from a list of resources (JMESPath calls this a Hash Projection)

 This is especially helpful when you use the [`--output table`](TODO) option as it allows you to name the columns of your table and thus decide on the order.
-We're adding a number before every Field as `--output table` sorts the columns by name.
+We're adding a number before every field as `--output table` sorts the columns by name.
 If you want to add numbers and a `.` separator you have to put the hash key in `""`.
 This example is taken directly from [awsinfo](TODO) where it is used for the `awsinfo cfn` command.

 ```
 # aws cloudformation describe-stacks --query "Stacks[].{\"1.Name\":StackName,\"2.Status\":StackStatus,\"3.CreationTime\":CreationTime}"